Maximilian Kilman: Early life

-Kilman was born in Chelsea, Greater London, to a Ukrainian father, an arts dealer, and a Ukrainian mother, who worked as a catwalk model.
+Kilman was born in Chelsea, Greater London, to Ukrainian parents.
 His father was from Odesa, and his mother is from Kyiv.
 Kilman speaks Russian in addition to English.
+Kilman grew up in West Ham until the age of nine, before moving to north-west London.

 Club career

 Early career

 Kilman began his career in the academy at Fulham.
 As a teenager, he joined futsal club Genesis Futsal Club while continuing to play the 11-a-side game.
 He later joined the academy at Gillingham before signing for Maidenhead United in 2015, after making a single London Senior Cup appearance for Welling United against Cockfosters in October 2014.
 Kilman was loaned out to Southern Football League side Marlow for the 2016–17 season.

 Kilman returned the following season and made his debut for the Magpies on the opening day of the 2017–18 season against Maidstone United, while continuing his futsal career, signing for Helvécia.
 He went on to make 39 appearances for Maidenhead before signing for Wolverhampton Wanderers for an undisclosed fee on transfer deadline day in August 2018.